Fitness isn’t rocket science but it can get confusing with so many different opinions and facts around.

 There’s nothing special to protein from supplements.
 It might digest quicker in certain cases, but overall doesn’t offer any benefits except for convenience.

-If you can, stick to whole foods, as they come with a whole lot of goodies like fiber and micronutrients – something protein supplements often lack.
+If you can, stick to whole foods, as they come with a whole lot of goodies like fibre and micronutrients – something protein supplements often lack.

 If You Want Results, You Must Push for Them